White Zombie (band): Early career, name, and independent releases (1985–1986)

 White Zombie was co-founded by Rob Zombie, after coming up with the band idea in 1985 while attending Parsons School of Design in his junior year.
-Zombie named the band after a 1932 horror movie starring Bela Lugosi called White Zombie, considered the first true zombie movie (the movie title was also the source for Rob Zombie's stage name, as he was born Robert Cummings.)
+Zombie named the band after a 1932 horror movie starring Bela Lugosi called White Zombie, considered the first true zombie movie (the movie title was also the source for Rob Zombie's stage name, as he was born Robert Cummings).

 Zombie's girlfriend at the time, Sean Yseult, was the other co-founder.
-She had been playing the Farfisa keyboard in the band LIFE with Ivan de Prume, but the band soon broke up.
+She had been playing the Farfisa keyboard in the band Life with Ivan de Prume, but the band soon broke up.
 Ena Kostabi owned a recording studio, which he would rent out to different bands.
 When he met Yseult, she asked if he could teach her to play bass.
 They then recruited Peter Landau to play drums and began to write and record songs.
 White Zombie's first release, Gods on Voodoo Moon, was an EP and was recorded on October 18, 1985.
-It was released under the band's own label Silent Explosion, under which they would release most of their early work.
+It was released under the band's label Silent Explosion, where they would release most of their early work.
 Only 300 copies were pressed, of which only 100 were sold; the band members still retain possession of the remaining 200.

 In 1986, Zombie hired Tim Jeffs, his Parsons School of Design roommate, to play guitar to replace Ena Kostabi, and Yseult brought in de Prume from their days in the band LIFE as the replacement for Landau.
 The band made their live performance debut at CBGB on April 28, 1986, and started touring.
 White Zombie released their second EP, Pig Heaven, that year.
 The release contained two songs, "Pig Heaven" and "Slaughter the Grey".
 The EP was recorded at 6/8 Studios in NoHo in New York City.
 Other songs that were recorded during the session but never released were titled "Follow Wild", "Rain Insane", "Paradise Fireball", and "Red River Flow".
 After touring for a year in the band, Tim Jeffs left and was replaced by Tom Guay, often known as Tom Five.
 The band released a second pressing of Pig Heaven with different cover art, but retained the same recording with Jeffs on guitar.
 Only 500 copies of each pressing were released on vinyl.